CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 I also liked this article [File Structure For Life](https://plaintext-productivity.net/3-02-file-folder-structure-for-life.html).

 ### Books & Videos
+- [How To Use Obsidian](https://stephango.com/vault) - simple way to track your smart notes
 - [Building A Second Brain](https://amzn.to/3OXMQmU) - good introductory book (on Amazon)
 - [Using Obsidian MD](https://youtu.be/QgbLb6QCK88) - nice video on the basic of using Obsidian MD (YouTube Video)
 - [Using Obisidian Bookmarks](https://medium.com/obsidian-observer/zen-like-focus-with-obsidian-bookmarks-a60d24382eb)